time4tea/gopro-dashboard-overlay/README.md

 ## Latest Changes

 If you find any issues with new releases, please discuss in [GitHub Discussions](https://github.com/time4tea/gopro-dashboard-overlay/discussions)
+- 0.93.0 [Feature] Support for *fully gpu* decoding/overlay/encoding.
+Huge performance increase now possible.
+It takes a bit of work, but now can render at 12x realtime.
+See [docs/bin/PERFORMANCE_GUIDE.md](docs/bin/PERFORMANCE_GUIDE.md)
+  - [Breaking] Remove support for `--output-size` as it didn't really work properly anyway.
 - 0.92.0 [Feature] `--double-buffer` - EXPERIMENTAL double-buffering.
 Potentially much faster rendering, but may not work on all architectures.
 Speed improvements highly dependent on `ffmpeg` performance.
 Likely much faster when using `--generate overlay`.
 Feedback welcomed.
 - 0.91.0 [Fix] Ignore FIT data items that don't have a GPS location. [#122](https://github.com/time4tea/gopro-dashboard-overlay/issues/122) Thanks [@patkoscsaba](https://github.com/patkoscsaba) for raising.
 - 0.90.0 [Change] `cairo-circuit` now draws much more quickly.